Why Switzerland stockpiles for possible emergencies

 What emergency stocks are we talking about?

 Soap, screws, lubricants, cocoa and even tobacco… In the past, Switzerland used to build up basic stocks of all kinds of products.
 But the government's policy has evolved over time to adapt to threats.
-The nation's Economic Supply Act (NESA)external link was last revised in 2016 and now focuses on staple foods such as sugar, oil and cereals, energy sources (gasoline and fuel oil) and medicines (antibiotics and vaccines).
+The nation's Economic Supply Act (NESA)external link was last revised in 2016 and now focuses on staple foods such as sugar, oil and cereals, energy sources (petrol and fuel oil) and medicines (antibiotics and vaccines).
 All these goods must cover normal needs in the event of a crisis for 3 to 6 months.

 How are the stocks built up?

 If the Swiss emergency supply system is attracting great interest abroad, it is mainly because of the way it is managed.
 Responsibility rests largely with the private sector, not with the authorities.
-For example, an importer of gasoline will be required by law to store some of it for emergency use.
+For example, an importer of petrol will be required by law to store some of it for emergency use.
 This avoids the need to build up large reserves in one place.

 When did Switzerland first need emergency stocks?